Berend-Kalberg/ciphix-ca-case/README.md

 ## Added Features
 - Find the weather in nearly any major city
-- Find the weather forecast for the next 5 days
+- Find the weather forecast for the next 5 days (3 hour intervals)
 - Smalltalk

 ## Example for conversational flow: user input -> and Athos output